 Prague Castle Imperial Gardens and Belvedere

 Until the middle of the 15th Century Prague Castle was largely defended by it’s own high walls and a moat on the northern side.
 As new defences were installed over the next Century it enabled the Castle grounds to be extended to the north by about 300 metres.
-Part of that extra space was allocated to the Prague Castle Imperial Gardens.
+Part of that extra space was allocated to the Prague Castle Imperial Gardens which if open, during the summer, is on the route of my Prague City Walking Tour.

 The picture above shows the layout in 1842 so it would have looked like this for the previous 300 years outlined in black and the light green area directly underneath is the Deer Moat defensive ditch.
 It’s a fairly narrow walled garden which served three functions.
 Closest to the entry for the Castle were the formal gardens and original fountain which took up about half of the space.
 The second part of the Prague Castle Imperial Gardens was a south-facing kitchen garden for seasonal fruit and vegetables which took up another 20% of the space.
 Finally the Dendrological part of the garden where trees/plants brought from other parts of the empire were grown.